 Take Action To Plant and Preserve Trees

-An Institutional Road Map for Communities, Businesses, and Large Landowners
+A Road Map for Communities, Businesses, Residents, and Large Landowners

 You understand the value of trees and would like to take action.
 Where do you start?
 This road map offers practical suggestions from the Cleveland Tree Coalition that you can take to expand tree canopy on your property and in your community.
 Suggested action steps generally progress from easier to more complicated, but there’s no particular order to them.
 If you find an action that interests you, take it!
-Then tell us about how you’re helping to advance the Cleveland Tree Plan.
+Every step helps to advance the Cleveland Tree Plan.

 Action Steps and Resources